daneb/blog/_sermons/governments.md

 * But perhaps you thinking, well I can dictate what's from God and what's not.
 Well again there is three factors we have to circumnavigate or bypass:
   1. An un-seared conscience
   2. Scripture - God gives us commands in the N.T and also makes clear His will
-  3. Love one another - we get an overarching principal at the end of verse 9, "Thou shalt love thy neighbour as thyself".
+  3. Love one another - we get an overarching principal at the end of verse 9, "Thou shalt love thy neighbor as thyself".
 Said differently, read verse 10.

 * God is amazing is He not, to equip us to navigate this life!